sedonaluxe/sedona-luxe-living/README.md

 This is the official website for **Sedona Luxe Living**, a veteran-led, luxury real estate brand based in Sedona, Arizona.

 ### 🚀 About
-Tyler Robertson — U.S. Navy veteran, cybersecurity architect, and Arizona native — brings precision, trust, and top-tier service to buyers and sellers in Sedona and surrounding areas.
+Tyler Robertson — U.S. Navy veteran, cybersecurity architect, and Arizona native who brings precision, trust, and top-tier service to buyers and sellers in Sedona and surrounding areas.

 ### 🌐 Live Website
 This site is built as a lightweight, SEO-optimized static site.
 [Deployment instructions will be added soon.]